What exactly is Ulysses 2.2?

 Ulysses is one of the world’s most famous books.
 It was published 100 years ago this year.
 Using James Joyce’s brilliant, challenging and inspirational novel as the catalyst, Ulysses 2.2 will see Irish artists respond to the 18 episodes - or chapters - of the novel.
 They will look to the present and the future, and examine and celebrate the diverse, complex and ever-changing city that is Dublin in 2022.

 Throughout the year, Ulysses 2.2 will build into a unique collection of modern-day artistic responses inspired by Joyce’s seminal text, but illuminating the Ireland of 2022.

 In a short answer… no. Ulysses 2.2 is not a literal explanation of Ulysses.
 The artists involved will each be responding to one of the 18 episodes in the novel.
 Each episode will act as a provocation and a jumping off point to examine our contemporary reality and create new and exciting experiences for you to enjoy.

 Working with 18 exceptional Irish artists and arts organisations, we will present a range of live performances, digital commissions and installations, each very different to the next, both in person and online.

 The events will range from free to ticketed events with varying run lengths, durations and audience capacities.
 Each one is guaranteed to take you by surprise.

 2 February 2022 marks the centenary of the publication of Ulysses and that’s when the programme kicks off.
-It will take place in-person and online at various intervals throughout the year until December 2022.
+It will take place in-person and online at various intervals throughout the year, finishing in February 2023.

 Why are the events described as episodes?
 James Joyce divided Ulysses into 18 episodes that roughly correspond to the episodes in Homer's Greek epic poem the Odyssey.
 Ulysses is actually the Latin form of the name Odysseus, the hero of Homer's Odyssey.